Michael Brady (politician)

-Michael D. Brady (born May 5, 1962) is an American politician from Brockton, Massachusetts, who serves as the state legislator in the Massachusetts Senate representing the Second Plymouth & Bristol District, which covers Brockton, portions of East Bridgewater, portions of Easton, Halifax, Hanover, Hanson, Plympton, and Whitman.
+Michael Daniels Brady (born May 5, 1962) is an American politician from Brockton, Massachusetts, who serves as the state legislator in the Massachusetts Senate representing the Second Plymouth & Norfolk District, which covers Brockton, East Bridgewater, Halifax, Hanson and Whitman in the county of Plymouth; portions of Randolph (Precincts 1, 2, 3, 7, 8) and Avon in the county of Norfolk.
 He is a Brockton resident and a member of the Democratic Party.

 Early life and education

 Brady was born on May 5, 1962, as the youngest of three children.
 Brady was educated through the Brockton Public School System and went on to attend Massasoit Community College and Northeastern University.
 He also attended Brockton High School, and graduated from it in 1980.
 When he was just ten years old, he was struck and seriously injured by a car.
 In a coma for a week, he spent three months in the hospital, followed by nearly a year of recovery at home.
 Senator Ted Kennedy and President Richard Nixon both sent their condolences to Brady and his family.